 However, StubHub recently abandoned this bundled pricing strategy.
 They are going back to listing lower ticket prices and adding 15% to 17% of fees on top of the base rate at checkout.
 The reason for this seems to be that bundled pricing was a failure and hurt sales.
 The company tested the two strategies head-to-head by dividing their customers into two groups to see which pricing strategy resulted in more sales.
 The customers that were presented the lower base price plus additional fees had substantially higher sales.

 Those results are not that surprising when you consider people tend to compare base price when shopping for an item.
 The assumption may be that those add-on fee (taxes, shipping, handling, etc.) are likely to be relative between sellers and perhaps non controllable.

 So to bundle or not to bundle?
 That is the question all equipment rental companies must determine for themselves.
 If your customers are price shoppers you might be best pricing at the market rate like your competitors and changing ancillary fees on top.
 Or if they are not price conscious a bundled price might make them happier.
-Either way, check out our ebook, The Comprehensive Guide to Ancillary Charges, for a look into what your competitors are charging.

 What pricing strategy does your rental business use?
 Please comment below.

 To listen to the StubHub story on NPR click here, or the read the Money article here.

 Photo taken from this photostream and used with permission of a creative commons license.